 For the upcoming AIGA Conference in Minneapolis, the Design Educators Community Steering Committee invites educators and industry professionals to submit proposals that address the topic of the Designer of 2025.
-Proposals are due March 31, 2017.
+The deadline for proposals has been extended until Monday April 10, 2017.

 The AIGA Designer of 2015 Competencies have helped educators and the professional community focus on a unified vision for where the industry is headed.
 When the document was published, Designer of 2015 provided a cogent, forward-looking guide that informed curriculum development as well as professional designers across the country.

 Now that 2015 has passed, it is useful for design educators to reflect on these competencies with fresh eyes to see if we’re still on track, and think about what comes next.
 Do these competencies still represent the realities of the next 10 years and beyond?
 What considerations and issues must educators address in order to best prepare the next generation of designers?
 By examining the evolving contexts and practices of design, we seek areas of opportunity in which design curricula and the industry can evolve.